nbanks062523/data-engineering-101NB/week_1/ep3/README.md

 This short exercise will just practice setting up a weekly code review repository.

 We recommend the flow of:
-1. Making the repo and files locally
+1. Making the repo and files locally in VS code
 2. Activating the virtual environment and installing requirements
-3. Initializing a Git Repository
+3. Creating and Initializing a Git Repository in Git Hub
-4. Writing, saving, and commiting changes to the local files
+4. Writing, saving, and commiting changes to the local files from VS code
-5. Creating a remote repository on GitHub and pushing the local repository to it
+5. Pushing the local repository to the remote repository

 Step 4 and pushing changes will be repeated for as long as you're working on the project.
 We'll look at all the steps in more detail below.

 ### Step 1: Make the Repo and Files
-- Start a new repo in VS Code (instructions below).
+Start a new repo folder in VS Code (instructions below).
 You can call it whatever you want, and delete it later.
 Include:
-- A `REAME.md` with whatever you'd like
+- A `README.md` with whatever you'd like
 - A `requirements.txt` file with `jupyterlab` version 3.3.2 (just like the one in this episode)
 - A `.gitignore` file that will ignore your Python virtual environment
 - A `practice.ipynb` notebook file, with at least one markdown cell and one code cell.
 Put whatever you'd like in each of the cells
 - A `main.py` file, containing some Python code.
 In many Python repositories, the code is all contained in `.py` files, rather than notebooks.
 It's convention to name the file that ties all the other pieces of the project together `main.py`

 We recommend practicing terminal commands.
-Here are the the commands for making folders and files, and opening VS Code.
+Here are the the commands for making folders and files, and opening VS Code (the directories can also be created in VS code terminal).
 - In the folder where you'll keep repositories, make a new directory and switch to it:
 ```
 mkdir <dir_name>